NancyBolstad/giphy-app/README.md

 ## Features

-- Show trending gifs if you haven't searched for anything.
+- Async fetching
 - Display search results in a Masonry-like grid layout/photo gallery
 - Support infinite loading: keep loading more images when user clicks the "Load more" button
-- Async fetching
+- Show trending gifs in the index page
-- Mobile-first responsive design.
+- Responsive design.
+Mobile-first.
 - Meet the Web accessibility requirements.

 ## TODO: